 is considered particularly challenging for high-speed vessels.
 The results will be used to determine the level of ambition in the requirements specification when the connections are to be announced in tenders.

-The county municipalities also want to generalise the findings for use in other tender announcements as well.
+The county municipalities also want to generalize the findings for use in other tender announcements as well.